 DJ Khaled, the one-man internet meme, is known for warning his tens of millions of social media followers about a group of villains he calls “they.”

-Khaled is in leveraging a powerful psychological hack — scapegoating.
+Khaled is actually leveraging a powerful psychological hack—scapegoating.
 By imagining a villain who's conspiring against us, scapegoating can be an effective way to motivate ourselves and change our behavior.
 Of course, as history has shown, terrible things can happen when people act on baseless conspiracy theories.
 But sometimes the antidote is in the venom.

 Khaled isn’t the first to use the technique.
 In The War of Art, Steven Pressfield uses an entity he calls “Resistance” to describe the force conspiring against creative output.
 “Most of us have two lives,” he writes.
 “The life we live, and the unlived life within us.
 Between the two stands Resistance.”
 He reminds his readers, “Resistance is always plotting against you.”